Culture of North Macedonia: Theatre

 Although this theatre includes a number of characters-puppets, its eminent theatricality emerges from the complex relation between its central masks of Karagoz and Hadzivat.
 Karagoz personifies an ordinary Greek in the Ottoman Empire.
 He is dressed simply as any other passers-by on the streets of Constantinople.
 He speaks plainly and in a language common to the people.
 He is clever and stupid at the same time, naive and witty.
 Although he is as poor as a dog, he desires only to eat his bread in without distraction or interference.
 Equally important is his teasing his constantly angry enemy, whose name is Hadzivat and who is a little bit slow, but not necessarily stupid.
 Hadzivat speaks conceitedly using archaic words, pretending to be wise and in actuality being a boringly pedant, rigid, corruptible, opportunist who constantly emphasizes his aristocratic origin.
 Karagoz Theatre is Turkish folk humor at its best.
 The famous Turkish traveler and diplomat, Evlija Celebija, traveled in the Balkans in the first half of the 17th century and wrote about his travels in ten books in which he discusses performances of Karagoz in Bosnia, Serbia, and in the republic's capital Skopje.
 Karagoz Theatre was brought to the region by the Ottoman Turks and easily adapted to the new environment, existing for centuries up to the 1950s.

-Macedonian names

-Male

-The following is a list of male names taken from the 1996 Orthodox Calendar, published by the Holy Synod of the Macedonian Orthodox Church (contributed by Hristijan Delev).
-All are given in their Romanised version, but are presented in the alphabetical order of the Cyrillic script.
-Because of the large Albanian minority in the country, many people also have Albanian names.